AdriaPm/Pinball-Game/README.md

 ## Description

 Pinball game created for Physics II subject.
+Game was created to demonstrate use and understanding of the Box 2D Physics System, which was succesfully integrated into SDL.

 ## Key Features